 When searching for accommodation facilities in Mauritania, you will come across luxurious hotels and campsites.
 The hotels are scarce and expensive to stay.
 In the campsites, you will require to rent a bed per night.
 The luckiest option of sleeping in this country, if you want to avoid the high costs, is to make use of your friend or relative’s shelter if you have one living in the country.
 Some of the hotels you can look into for remarkable room facilities are those in Nouakchott City.

-As much as Mauritania is a desert country, does not have to worry you about the availability of food in the country.
+As much as Mauritania is a desert country, it does not have to worry you about the availability of food in the country.
 You can get various dishes and snacks in its restaurants and hotels cheaply.
-There are many restaurants selling the famous western recipes like pizzas, salads, and hamburgers.
+Many restaurants are selling the famous western recipes like pizzas, salads, and hamburgers.
 One special thing to note about Mauritania’s dining culture is serving tea after meals.
 Thus, do not get surprised when a cup of tea is brought to your table, you may be required to take two cups before leaving the table.
-However, most restaurants will not offer the tea as the hotels do frequently.
+However, most restaurants will not offer tea as the hotels do frequently.

 Touring Mauritania is an adventurous experience.
 Starting from the desert excursions in a 4×4 wheel drive, the famous longest train in the world, lovely wildlife species, to the historic centers that have stood out for as long as a thousand years.
-The Adrar Massif is an excellent place to enjoy various desert excursions and view the stuning desert environment in the area.
-Chinguetti is an ancient centre, which was once a commercial centre has left behind ancient architectural designs of old buildings set up roughly a millennium ago.
+The Adrar Massif is an excellent place to enjoy various desert excursions and view the stunning desert environment in the area.
+Chinguetti is an ancient center, which was once a commercial center has left behind ancient architectural designs of old buildings set up roughly a millennium ago.